lachenmayer/autocomplete/README.md

     class TrieNode
       constructor: (@char='', @children=[]) ->
-        undefined

 ### Insert

 Our `insert` function is going to be a recursive function.
 Let's pretend that we want to insert the word "hello" into a trie node.
 To do that, our function is going to have to do the following:

-- Look at the first character of the word ("h" the first time round) and will compare it to all the existing children.
+- Look at the first character of the word ("h" the first time round) and compare it to all the existing child nodes.

-- If a child with that character already exists, insert the rest of the word ("ello") into that child. (recursion!)
+- If a child node with that character already exists, insert the rest of the word ("ello") into that child node.

-- If there is no child with that character, create a new child node and insert the rest of the word ("ello") into that node.
+- If there is no child node with that character, create a new child node and insert the rest of the word ("ello") into that node.

 - When there are no more characters to be inserted, we're done!
 (This is called the base case.
-Every recursive function has to have one, otherwise it would never stop!)
+Every recursive function has to have one, otherwise it would never stop.)

 Translating this into CoffeeScript:

     insert: (word) ->
-      return if word.length == 0 # the base case!
+      if word.length == 0
+        return
       for child in @children
         if word[0] == child.char
           child.insert word[1..]